Izak Parviz Nazarian: Early life

-Izak Parviz Nazarian was born to a Persian-Jewish family in 1929 in Tehran, Iran.
+Nazarian was born to a Persian-Jewish family in 1929 in Tehran, Iran.
 His father died when he was five years old.
 His mother opened a sewing shop.
 He has a brother, Younes Nazarian.
 He grew up in Tehran, where he was educated at the Alliance Israelite Universal Elementary School and the Technical High School.
 In 1943, in the midst of World War II, he worked as a waiter's assistant on a United States Army base in Iran.

 At the age of eighteen, Nazarian moved to Italy, where he became a member of the Haganah in Genoa in 1947.
 On 17 May 1948, three days after Israel had become an independent nation, he moved to Israel, where he served in the 1948 Arab–Israeli War as a member of the 7th Armored Brigade.
 He was wounded in a mining explosion and stayed in hospital for five months.
 Unable to fight, he resumed his service in the Israel Defense Forces and became Israeli Foreign Minister Golda Meir's chauffeur.